 Any out of an ordinary situation that you have faced while treating a patient?

 There was this case of a patient with a respiratory problem.
 He had Asthma and Severe Wheat Allergy.
 He could not even sleep due to this.
 The Allopathic medication wasn’t proving any beneficial.
 I started the treatment and cured him completely.
 Ayurveda is so charismatic.
 Even with simple Lifestyle corrections and Diet management, you can treat many complications.

 How effective is traditional medicine as a cure?

-I think it is totally effective in 90% cases.
-In 10% cases, which are emergency ones, Allopathy is really helpful.
+I think it is totally effective in 90% of cases.
+In 10% of cases, which are emergency ones, Allopathy is really helpful.

 What do you think of Ayurveda’s future and its role in integrated medicine?

 I think it is a good initiative by the government.
 Integrating Ayurveda in all modern hospitals and healthcare systems would bring many positive results.
 Ayurveda is known to cure cancer and even remove the side effects of chemotherapy.
 Hence, the integrated approach can easily be the best treatment.
 Also, it would bring forth broad research that is much needed.
 Foreign countries will too accept Ayurveda and its effectiveness with such outcomes.